TUFF STONE TOWNS

 The array of precious jewels along the route will include the prototypically Soviet-Armenian towns of Noyemberyan and Ijevan as well as several idyllic villages-cum-monasteries such as Akhtala and Makaravank.

-Close to Dilijan, we’ll also visit the little-known hamlet of Fioletevo, one of the last thriving Molokan communities in the Southern Caucasus.
+Once in Dilijan, we’ll pay our respects to the local WWII Memorial and and visit the little-known hamlet of Fioletevo, one of the last thriving Molokan communities in the Southern Caucasus.

-The Molokans are rather friendly but extremely shy members of an Orthodox spiritual sect who live in almost complete isolation from the rest of society, far from modern comforts and technologies: the Russian answer to the Amish communities in rural Pennsylvania.
+The Molokans are a Russian Orthodox spiritual sect living in almost complete isolation from the rest of society, eschewing modern comforts and technologies: the Slavic version of the Amish communities in rural Pennsylvania.

 Overnight in Dilijan.